 top of page

-The Forest of Dean has a unique charm in the Winter months and in this blog I will take you through my photography in the colder months, and why I love to capture to Forest at this time of year.
+The Forest of Dean has a unique charm in the winter months.
+In this blog, I will take you through my photography experiences during the colder months and explain why I love to capture the Forest at this time of year.

 Frosty forest scene with trees and ground covered in white.
 Text reads "Winter Magic in the Forest of Dean" in the center.
 Peaceful mood.

-The Forest of Dean, located between the Wye and Severn rivers, is one of Gloucestershire's stunning yet often underappreciated regions.
-Its history traces back to Roman times, marking the beginning of its mining and timber heritage.
-Throughout the centuries, it has served as a Royal hunting ground and supplied essential resources for British/English military campaigns, including the World Wars and the invasions of Ireland.
-This rich history has shaped the Forest of Dean's present landscape, offering distinctive and diverse woodlands.
+The Forest of Dean, nestled between the Wye and Severn rivers, is one of Gloucestershire's stunning yet often underappreciated regions.
+Its history dates back to Roman times, marking the beginning of its mining and timber heritage.
+Over the centuries, it has served as a Royal hunting ground and provided essential resources for British military campaigns, including the World Wars and the invasions of Ireland.
+This rich history has shaped the forest's present landscape, offering distinctive and diverse woodlands.

 Snow Place like the Forest